ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 **Example 2: Using Scalar UDFs implemented in Java with tables as input**

 The following example shows how to use a scalar function that uses tables as input.
-This example illustrates the usage of the MyScalarFunc table UDF function, whose Java™ implementation is included in [Implementing user-defined functions`.
+This example illustrates the usage of the MyScalarFunc table UDF function, whose Java™ implementation is included in [Implementing user-defined functions](#aql-user-def-imp).
 They are the same column types, but have different column names.

 ```
 -- Declare a simple scalar function that turns two tables into a big string